ehaldane-digicatapult/monitoring-flux-infra/README.md

 ### Clusters

 Where there are references here to clusters or environments, they are best thought of as _types_ of deployment.
-This repository is intended to abstract monitoring components and be a step removed; each project will need to integrate the relevant type of deployment as a kustomization, with this repository as an extra GitRepository in any base cluster directories.
-A base directory will contain a unique `flux-system` somewhere along its path.
+This repository is intended to abstract monitoring components and be a step removed; each project will need to integrate the relevant type of cluster being deployed via a specific kustomization, e.g. "monitoring-sync".
+This monitoring repository will be an extra GitRepository in any project.

 Anticipate including the following `monitoring-sqnc.yaml` along the base path of new or existing project clusters: